newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/electrical-contracting-business-permit-update.md

 * Name and address of `registered agent|registered-agent`
 * Name of all officers and stakeholders who own at least 10% of stock
 *  `Certificate of Formation|certificate-of-formation`
-* Certificate of good standing, if it’s been over a year since the business formed
+* `Certificate of Good Standing|certificate-of-good-standing`, if it’s been over a year since the business formed

 > **Once completed, you will have**:
 >